 If the conviction was for an indictable offense, or the equivalent of a felony in other jurisdictions, the waiting period doubles to ten years.

 You may also expunge municipal ordinance violations, such as underage drinking, after the waiting period of two years has passed.
 If you are a former drug offender and were 21 years old or younger at the time of the incident, the waiting period is only one year.

 When a criminal record is expunged in Hammonton, the documentation is not physically destroyed.
 Your record will remain in a segregated file which is kept separately from public records, where it can only be accessed by certain agencies and authorities.
 There are two main purposes for keeping sealed records on file:

 - The judiciary must retain access to your criminal record in case you are arrested and charged again in the future, or enter special court programs.

 Just because you made a mistake in your past doesn’t mean you deserve to be punished forever.
-To start talking about how sealing your record can help return your life to normal, call Lombardo Law at (609) 418-4537.
+To start talking about how sealing your record can help return your life to normal, call our Hammonton criminal expungement lawyers at Lombardo Law Group at (609) 418-4537.
 Your initial consultation comes free of charge, and your information will always be kept confidential.